Church Hospitality Ministry: How to Welcome & Engage Visitors

 Review past practices to determine which ones to keep, which ones to modify, and which ones to eliminate.
 Here are a few to consider.

-- Practice learning members’ names.
-The church should have a family feeling, so help new members and old feel like family members.
+• Practice learning members’ names.
+The church should have a family feeling.
+Ensure new and old members feel close.

-- Implement a church health survey to assess how members and visitors receive the efforts of the hospitality ministry.
+• Implement a church health survey to assess how members and visitors perceive the efforts of the hospitality ministry.

 Information can’t always come from the committee.
-It’s best to go to the source to assess what the members and visitors need accurately.
+It’s best to go to the source to assess what the members and visitors need.

 Church Hospitality Ideas to Attract New Members